redox-os/website/content/news/this-month-250731.md

 ## Build System Improvements

 - (build-system) Wildan Mubarok implemented support for [sccache](https://github.com/mozilla/sccache) to speedup frequent recompilation
-- (build-system) Wildan Mubarok implemented a mechanism to trigger submodule updates from the GitLab CI
+- (build-system) Wildan Mubarok implemented a mechanism to sync all submodules (by updating them to their latest commits) from the GitLab CI
 - (build-system) Wildan Mubarok implemented an option (REPO_OFFLINE) to disable recipe updates when running the `make rebuild` command for offline compilation and testing
+- (build-system) Wildan Mubarok implemented support for installation of custom host toolchains on Redoxer
 - (build-system) Wildan Mubarok improved the Cookbook template for Meson
 - (build-system) Wildan Mubarok added LDFLAGS for nested library linking
+- (build-system) Wildan Mubarok fixed the Redoxer daemon
+- (build-system) Wildan Mubarok fixed the relibc sysroot folder
 - (build-system) Wildan Mubarok fixed the downloaded package cache
 - (build-system) Josh Megnauth fixed a bug where some runtime dependencies of recipes weren't added to the Redox image
 - (build-system) Josh Megnauth implemented TOML and folder naming sanitization in recipes to avoid invalid syntax usage